0cjs/sedoc/ee/tools/proto-tech.md

 [Topic on EEVblog forum.][msg2860602]

 - Plug male jumper pins into female connector on the end of an IDC cable.
 - Solder a breakout board with perfboard.
+Extremely simple; see below.
 - Just bend the pins (90° out then down again) of a PCB-mount IDC socket to make it reach across the centre gap..
 - Use DIP IDC connectors, e.g. CW Industries CWR-130 series.
 (These